rfly-openha/documents/2_tutorial/acai.md

 \Omega = \{\mathbf{u}|\mathbf{u}=\mathbf{B}_f\mathbf{f},\mathbf{f}\in U\}
 $$

-In mathematics, the ACAI is essentially the minimum of the nearest distances between the boundary of $\Omega$ with the given point $\mathbf{G}$.
+In mathematics, the ACAI is essentially the minimum of the nearest distances between the boundary of $\Omega$ and the given point $\mathbf{G}$.

 ## Examples